getty-zig/getty.so/pages/guide/serializers.md

     // behavior of Getty is defined as getty.default_st and should be set for
     // user_sbt or ser_sbt if user- or serializer-defined customization is not
     // supported or needed.
-    //
-    // We'll talk more about SBTs later on, so just ignore them for now. comptime user_sbt: anytype,
+    comptime user_sbt: anytype,
     comptime ser_sbt: anytype,